be9904/be9904.github.io/_posts/2025-10-02-learning-algorithm.md

 - \$w^t\$: current position
 - \$\frac{\partial E}{\partial w}\bigg\|_{w=w^t}\$: gradient at current position

 The gradient at the current position, multiplied by the learning rate (step size), is subtracted from the current weights, moving the point down the loss function.
-The learning rate doesn't need to change for each iteration because, as the weights approach a minimum, the gradient naturally decreases, automatically reducing step size and preventing oscillation.
+The learning rate doesn't need to change for each iteration, because as the weights approach a minimum, the gradient naturally decreases, automatically reducing step size and preventing oscillation.
 Here is a pseudocode for gradient descent.
 ```python
 Random init w_0, w_1, ...
 Repeat